 I was born and raised in Houston, Texas, and graduated from Texas A&M University in 1975.
 Upon graduation I was commissioned as an officer in the U.S. Air Force, where I flew H-1 (Huey) helicopters as a flight instructor and flight examiner.
 I was also a civilian flight instructor and charter pilot in helicopters and single and multi-engine airplanes.

-Postscript: In the September – November of 2020, I sold the business and our Austin home, and retired in eastern Oklahoma where we have family – all driven by my wife’s health conditions.
-My wife is getting the home hospice care that she requires, and I still get to take an occasional photo expedition and pursue my other creative interests.
-We are truly blessed!
+In the Autumn of 2020, I sold the business and our Austin home, and retired in eastern Oklahoma where we have family – all driven by my wife’s health conditions: she had been diagnosed with Alzheimer’s in 2014.
+Starr received the home hospice care that she required, but eventually died of complications related to the disease.
+We had been married 47 years and have four grown children and six grandchildren.

 Confessions of a Photographer